 A view of the New Jersey and M intersection similar to the rendering above, in August 2005.
 The glass canopy of the Navy Yard Metro exit was installed in April 2006.
 (08/05)

-- A slightly expanded view of same location, in September 2014, with the 1111 site unchanged but 100 M
+- A slightly expanded view of same location, in November 2014, with scaffolding around the Metro entrance signaling the start of construction, plus 100 M

 now looming behind.

--Looking at the cleared footprint of the building, looking south from L Street, where the church used to be.
+-Looking at the cleared footprint of the building, looking north from the alley off M Street.

 The opposite view of the 1111 footprint, looking southward down New Jersey, in April 2006.
 (04/06)

 - The same location, with demolition of St. Matthew's all over but the cleanup.
 (Note also the disappearance of Spooky Building 213

 Square 743N, seen from overhead, in March 2006; the parking lot and the church make up the 1111 New Jersey site.
 (03/06)